NooneBug/obsidian_vaults/Entity_typing_sota/paper/2021 Liu - Fine-grained Entity Typing via Label Reasoning.md

 **Deductive reasoning for extrinsic label dependencies** "*The deductive reasoning-based decoder sequentially generates labels based on both context and previous labels, e.g., “for his books" + person → writer and “record an album" + person → musician.
 In this way, a label is decoded by considering both context-based prediction and previous labels-based prediction*"

-This intuition is defined with [[Encoders - Neural Based Models - Recurrent architectures |auto-regressive LSTM]] with [[Encoders - Neural Based Models - Attention based architectures |two kinds of attention]]: attention on context and attention on previous generated labels
+This intuition is defined with auto-regressive LSTM #encoders_with_recurrent_architecture  with two kinds of attention #encoder_with_attention : attention on context and attention on previous generated labels

 A vector is obtained from BERT, attentions and LSTMs, concatenated in a strange way (see the paper, maybe this is a parameter optimization) and the type with highest logit is taken as next predicted label.
 This label, together with the input (sentence + previous labels) will form the input for the next step of the auto-regressive function.
 To stop the process, also a special token \[EOS\]  can be generated as label.